x8lucas8x/x8lucas8x.github.com/content/blog/9-the-low-hanging-fruits-of-technical-writing/index.md

 Don't be that person.
 Readability trumps any of this, provided you care about your point reaching anyone else besides yourself.
 Readability that can be ensured by writing short and to the point phrases.

 ### Clarity is king
 No, you can't assume I know what you mean, unless you have made me walk through your shoes – ideally through one story that grows in complexity incrementally.
 It isn't obvious, really.
-That you're meant to rely on system A or B and that's right because: 1) you have being at the company long enough to know that or 2) your team is familiar with it.
-So say it.
+That you're meant to rely on system A or B and that's right because: 1) you have been at the company long enough to know that or 2) your team is familiar with it.
+So write it down.

 It's not my fault, if I couldn't understand what you had to say.
 It might not even be your fault, either, since I might lack business or technical context to realize why something is important.
 But be certain it will be your fault, have you failed to make your point to the “right” people.
 Who are they?
 Think leadership planning whether your project should be on Q1's shortlist, the platform team that act as a gateway in anything X, and the security team in that effort to integrate with a third party.